milkyware/milkyware.github.io/_drafts/2023-10-02-adding-openapi-service-references.md

 ![image1](/images/adding-openapi-service-references/image1.gif)

 **Service References** are a long-standing feature of Visual Studio.
-Depending on the type of project, the method of managing and adding service references varies, however the above steps generally work across most project types.
+Depending on the type of project, the method of managing and adding service references varies, however, the above steps generally work across most project types.
 To manage existing references, close the **add service reference** window.

 ![image2](/images/adding-openapi-service-references/image2.png)